-Why is this place so important?
+Why is my NatureHood important?

 Lac Deschênes is recognized as a globally significant Important Bird Ar ea (IBA) because it is one of the larger bodies of water in this region that waterbirds depend on during their spring and fall migrations.
 And it’s found right in the heart of the National Capital Region!